scalvaruso/polychromy/README.md

 ## Description

-Polychromy is a Python script to manipulate the color of text.
+Polychromy is a Python script to manipulate the colors of a text.

 ## Features

-- Prints text of a specified colour in a specified colour background.
+- Function ```colorate``` prints text of a specified colour in a specified colour background.
-- Prints out Hex and RGB values of a given colour in a square of the given colour.
+- Function ```show``` prints out color details such as Hex and RGB values of a given colour in a square of the given colour.

-## Latest Version 0.0.2
+## Latest Version 1.0.0

 ## Table of Contents